chakaponden/SPOLKS/LAB3/readme.txt

-need linux kernel 3.9 and above (add SO_REUSEPORT) need ncurces library for client async input (OOB send)
+need ncurces library for client async input (OOB send works with tcp use only)

 [install ncurses lib]
 cd ncurses-5.9